 Platforms choices need to be strategic, not operational or tactical

 A Modular Starting Point

 When making platform choices, focus on being modular and build in the ability to pull apart of put components together within a platform.
-This flexibility give the wiggle room to adapt to new requirements over the next years.
+This flexibility gives the wiggle room to adapt to new requirements over the next years.
 In light of constantly changing requirements, modularity saves the day.
 Yet another benefit is accelerated time to market on subsequent product generations.
 With the baseline for the product being established, there substantial drop in uncertainties and hence higher predictability on time to market.
 Tesla is a great example here.
-The drive-trains (or power trains) made by Tesla, had such level of modularity, that Tesla could license this technology to other car makers like Mercedes and BMW.
-Modularity gave an interesting twist to Tesla’s business model, adding a unconventional revenue source for a car maker.
+The drive-trains (or power trains) made by Tesla, had such a level of modularity, that Tesla could license this technology to other carmakers like Mercedes and BMW.
+Modularity gave an interesting twist to Tesla’s business model, adding an unconventional revenue source for a car maker.

 Choices to persist longer than one generation

 This is an almost obvious, yet underrated decision parameter.
 Platform choices should last longer than one generation of the product.
-Ammortize platform investments over multiple years.
+Amortize platform investments over multiple years.
 Invest time, energy and thought into the decision process in choosing platforms, helping avoid technology obsolescence.
 Build enough juice in the platform to last for a few generations, else you are stuck with your choices.
-You will be forced to switch platforms, if there’s not enough future-proof ability built in the platform.
-Even worse is have to add yet another platform in an existing fleet of platforms.
+You will be forced to switch platforms if there’s not enough future-proof ability built in the platform.
+Even worse is having to add yet another platform in an existing fleet of platforms.
 It just adds complexity to the organization.